somerandomsequence/csci-4831-7000-dsp/recitations/temperature.md

 menu: false
 ---

-Melbourne, Australia: Minimum Daily Temperatures Dataset
+Minimum Daily Temperatures Dataset

-In this assignment, you will explore the minimum daily temperatures for Melbourne, Australia.
+In this assignment, you will explore the minimum daily temperatures for a location of your choice.

 After data characterization and exploration, you will then develop a model to predict the minimum daily temperatures from a time period within the given data.
 While we can also try to predict outside of the given data, predicting inside the given years will allow us to evaluate our forecasting algorithm.